-For most business owners, forming a business where they live and carry out business operations is almost always the best choice.
+For most business owners, forming a business where they live and carry out business operations is the best choice.

 The Costs and Speed of Incorporating in Illinois vs. Delaware

-- The standard filing time for forming a business is 15 business days in Delaware and two weeks in Illinois.
+The standard filing time for forming a business is five weeks in Delaware and three weeks in Illinois.

-- The total expedited filing fee, including an additional cost for fast filing for an LLC is $160 in Delaware and $306 in Illinois.
+The additional expedited filing fee for an LLC is $100 in Delaware and $100 in Illinois.

 The Forms and Process for Incorporating an LLC in Delaware or Illinois